 One of the greatest challenges that humanity currently faces is the Ecosocial Crisis.
-At the JHU-UPF Public Policy Center, we have research groups working on issues relating to climate and other environmental challenges and policies, aiming to analyse and tackle the problems being faced in these areas.
-The research is focused on two themes: Climate Change and Wellbeing, and Environmental Transformations, Conflict, and Politics.
+Our research at the JHU-UPF Public Policy Center looks at issues relating to climate and other environmental challenges and policies, aiming to critically inquire, analyse and tackle challenges faced in these areas.

 The Center also produces a monthly Climate & Health newsletter, informing readers of the latest news and scientific developments relating to Climate and Health.
 All previous editions of this newsletter are available here.